-Workgroup members therefore suggested, at the first Workgroup meeting, some wording be substituted for the deleted text.
-It was discussed that the wording needed to make clear that the provision of site protection is not guaranteed, and that the Grid Code clearly referred to the definition of protected sites, in accordance with the ESEC.
-It was also discussed that this modification proposal does not cover all aspects of Demand Control, as set out in the Grid Code, and that this needs to be clear in the legal text.
+Workgroup members therefore suggested, at the first Workgroup meeting, that some wording be substituted for the deleted text.
+It was discussed that the wording needed to make clear that the provision of site protection is not guaranteed, and that the code clearly referred to the definition of protected sites, in accordance with the ESEC.
+It was also discussed that this modification does not cover all aspects of Demand Control, and that this needs to be clear in the legal text.

-At the second Workgroup meeting, it was further agreed that the legal text should become more prescriptive, referring specifically to Demand Disconnection stages referred to in OC6.5.3(a), rather than Demand Control, to make it clear that (Grid Code enacted) Voltage

-Reduction is not included in the scope of this GC0161 modification proposal.
-One Workgroup member noted that the proposed legal text would give no reassurance to consumers on whether protection would be provided, however it was clarified by the Proposer that the modification intent was to remove the prevention of site protection when implementing an OC6.5.3(a) instruction, rather than to provide an obligation for Network Operators to protect sites, , because it will not always be technically feasible to do so.
+At Workgroup 2, it was further agreed that the legal text should become more prescriptive, referring specifically to Demand Disconnection stages referred to in OC6.5.3(a), rather than Demand Control, to make it clear that Voltage Reduction is not included in the scope of this modification.
+One Workgroup member noted that the new legal text would give no reassurance to consumers on whether protection would be provided, however it was clarified by the proposer that the modification was to remove the prevention of site protection when implementing an OC6 instruction, rather than to provide an obligation for Network Operators to protect sites because it will not always be technically feasible.